DmitryBondarenko1/solid-spoon/Console.md

 As said above, you can flexibly tune IntelliJ IDEA's console appearance according to your preferences.
 To do so, first you have to select a Color Scheme.

 IntelliJ IDEA's appearance is set up by Color Schemes.
-They define interface color and syntax highlighting in the editor, search results, Debugger, and consoles.
+They define interface color, code highlighting in the editor, search results, and consoles.
 By default, IntelliJ IDEA has two Color Schemes: default (white colored) and Darcula (dark colored).
 You can add, delete, and modify Color Schemes.

 **To customize color scheme**